reactioncommerce/reaction-docs/public-docs/how-to-create-a-payment-provider.md

 #### list refunds function

-This method must query your external payment system and return an array of refund objects for a single payment.
+This function must query your external payment system and return an array of refund objects for a single payment.
 It can be an `async` function.
+If your payment method can't be refunded, you do not need to provide this function.

 The function signature is `(context, payment)`, where `payment` is what your authorize function returned.